tatiana-perry/sdk-draft/checkoutsdk.md

 This is loading Bootstrap into our stencil theme.

 Run `stencil start` in your command line and navigate to your localhost.
-Once you are there, checkout and open the developers console.
+Once you are there go to your localhost/checkout and open the developers console.
-Should see the Checkout page in the console. [add screenshot here]
+You should see Checkout page in the console. [add screenshot here]

 Files changed:
 ```